How do you steam vegetables to ensure a delicious taste every time? With these simple tips, you can steam any vegetable to perfection!

 Prep your pot

-Next, when using a steamer pot you need to fill the pot under the steamer basket with water.
-You usually only need a few inches of water - just enough that it doesn't boil off in the cooking time.
-For most veggies, a couple of cups of water is going to do it.
-Bring this water to a boil.
-You should always bring it to a boil first and don't be tempted to try to shortcut and throw everything in the steamer before the water is boiling.
+Next, when using a steamer pot, fill the pot below the steamer basket with water.
+You usually only need a few inches of water - just enough to prevent it from boiling off during the cooking time.
+For most vegetables, a couple of cups of water will be plenty.

-Once the water comes to a boil you can add your vegetables to the steamer basket.
-Cover the pot with a lid and cook with the lid on just until it is tender.
+Once the water comes to a boil, you can add your vegetables to the steamer basket.
+Cover the pot with a lid and cook with it on just until the vegetables are tender.
 The timing can vary, depending on the veggie.
 Root vegetables usually need longer.
-Tender vegetables do not need as much time to steam to a crispness.
-On average, it's 3-5 minutes but we'll give more specific guidelines below.

-Drain and season
+Drain and season vegetables

 The last step is to drain the water and then season your crisp, steamed veggies to taste.
 You can do a little olive oil and Kosher salt, or you may add some black pepper.
 Some people like a squirt of lemon juice or some fresh herbs.
-You can even add other spices or feta cheese.
-It all depends on the veggies and your personal tastes.
-You might also consider what you're serving them with when it comes to deciding on flavorings.

 How to Steam Vegetables Tips

-Here are some additional tips to help you get the perfect steamed veggies every time.
-First, always do a taste test.
-When you think they're done and before you drain the water and season, take a piece out of the steamer and test it.
-Not done?
-Leave it in a bit longer.
+When you think they're done and before you drain the water and season, take a piece out of the steamer and test it—not done?
+Please leave it in a bit longer.
 Perfect?
 Pull off the stove and drain!

 Cooking time for steamed vegetables